--- Connecticut, where Republican Linda McMahon, the former World Wrestling Entertainment Inc. (WWE) president and chief executive, has poured more than $40 million of her own money into defeating Democratic Representative Chris Murphy.
+-- Connecticut, where Republican Linda McMahon, the former World Wrestling Entertainment Inc. (WWE:US) president and chief executive, has poured more than $40 million of her own money into defeating Democratic Representative Chris Murphy.
 Despite being outspent more than 4-to-1, Murphy held a small edge in five polls released since mid-October.

 -- Democratic incumbents in Ohio, Pennsylvania, Florida and Michigan have well-funded Republican challengers, so those states also are worth keeping an eye on.

 To contact the reporters on this story: Derek Wallbank in Washington at firstname.lastname@example.org; Chris Strohm in Washington at email@example.com